Humagonen/Docker/README.md

 - Click “launch instance” and complete the sections:
 - Give your instance a name
 - Choose a machine (e.g. Windows, MAC, Ubuntu…)
-- Create a new key pair for ssh connection (name it as you wish, RSA, .pem file)
+- Create a new key pair for SSH connection (name it as you wish, RSA, .pem file)
 - .pem file will automatically be downloaded
 - Network settings
     - SSH(automatically selected)